 1.2.2.
-Kidney and Other Urogenital System Effects
+Urinary System (Kidney and Bladder) Effects

 The association between RDX exposure and effects on clinical measures of kidney function was examined in one occupational epidemiology study.
 Case reports, involving accidental exposure to ingested or inhaled RDX, offer some information on the potential for acute exposure to RDX to affect the kidney in humans.
-Organ weight and histopathology findings from experimental animal studies involving subchronic and chronic exposure to ingested RDX also provide data relevant to an examination of the association between RDX exposure and kidney and other urogenital system effects.
-A summary of these effects associated with RDX exposure is presented in Tables 1-4 to 1-8 and Figure 1-2.
+Organ weight and histopathology findings from experimental animal studies involving subchronic and chronic exposure to ingested RDX also provide data relevant to an examination of the association between RDX exposure and urinary system (kidney and bladder) effects.
+A summary of these effects associated with RDX exposure is presented in Tables 1-4 to 1-7 and Figure 1-2.
 Experimental animal studies are ordered in the evidence table and exposure-response array by duration of exposure and then by species.

-Human case reports of individuals accidently exposed to unknown amounts of RDX by ingestion or inhalation provide some evidence that RDX may affect the kidney and the urogenital system.
+Human case reports of individuals accidently exposed to unknown amounts of RDX by ingestion or inhalation provide some evidence that RDX affects the kidney.
 Reported symptoms included decreased urine output (Ketel and Hughes, 1972; Knepshield and Stone, 1972; Hollander and Colbach, 1969; Merrill, 1968), blood in urine (Kasuske et al., 2009; Knepshield and Stone, 1972; Hollander and Colbach, 1969; Merrill, 1968), proteinuria (Kasuske et al., 2009; Küçükardali et al., 2003; Ketel and Hughes, 1972; Hollander and Colbach, 1969; Merrill, 1968), glucosuria (Küçükardali et al., 2003), elevated blood urea nitrogen (BUN) levels (Hollander and Colbach, 1969; Merrill, 1968), and one case of acute renal failure requiring hemodialysis following accidental inhalation of RDX (Ketel and Hughes, 1972).
 In many of these case reports, renal parameters returned to normal within a few days following exposure.
 No changes in renal parameters were reported in other individuals exposed to unknown amounts of RDX (Stone et al., 1969; Kaplan et al., 1965).
-In a cross-sectional epidemiologic study of workers from five U.S. Army munitions plants (69 exposed to RDX alone and 24 exposed to RDX and octahydro-
+In a cross-sectional epidemiologic study of workers from five U.S. Army munitions plants (69 exposed to RDX alone and 24 exposed to RDX and octahydro-1,3,5,7-tetranitro-

-1,3,5,7-tetranitro-1,3,5,7-tetrazocine (HMX); RDX exposure range: undetectable [<0.01 mg/m3] to 1.6 mg/m3), no statistically significant differences in BUN or total serum protein between nonexposed and RDX-exposed groups were observed (Hathaway and Buck, 1977) (Table 1-4).
-As it is a cross-sectional study, no information was provided on the length of employment or other proxies that could be used to indicate cumulative exposure concentrations.
+1,3,5,7-tetrazocine (HMX); RDX exposure range: undetectable [<0.01 mg/m3] to 1.6 mg/m3), no statistically significant differences in BUN or total serum protein between nonexposed and RDX-exposed groups were observed (Hathaway and Buck, 1977) (Table 1-4).
+As it is a cross-sectional study, no information was provided on the length of employment or other proxies that could be used to indicate exposure duration or cumulative exposure.